Jeremy Scott

-I'm a second-year graduate student in computer science at MIT.
-I'm researching the intersection of AI and HCI with Randall Davis in the Multimodal Understanding Group in the Computer Science and Artificial Intelligence Laboratory (CSAIL).
+I'm a fifth-year graduate student in computer science at MIT, building applications for describing behavior using sketching and direct manipulation.
+I am working with Randall Davis in the Multimodal Understanding Group in CSAIL.
 I earned my Bachelor of Applied Science degree in the Engineering Science program at the University of Toronto.
-For my undergraduate thesis, I explored foot-based interaction techniques working with Khai Truong in the Toronto Ubiquitous Computing Research Group (TorURG).
+For my undergraduate thesis, I explored foot-based interaction techniques working with Khai Truong in the Ubiquitous Computing Research Group.

 SkinMetrics (in the Artificial Perception Lab at University of Toronto)